 Consumers completed the survey during quarantine from late June to mid-July 2002.
 Reporting in nearly real time during the pandemic, AAHP hosted a complimentary virtual panel with three leaders of homeopathic consumer groups weighing in on the data.

-A full version of the report, complimentary to AAHP members, and available to non-members for $100.
-Impacting the interpretation of the results is the targeted audience of the survey.
-Opinions of core homeopathic shoppers, as opposed to mainstream consumers, help identify how retailers in the food, drug, and mass channels have opportunities to better serve and attract the natural channel shopper.
+A full version of the report is complimentary to AAHP members and available to non-members for $100.
+Opinions of core homeopathic shoppers, like those we surveyed here, as opposed to mainstream consumers, help identify how retailers in the food, drug, and mass channels have opportunities to better serve and attract the natural channel shopper.
 It’s all about convenience — as we will see.

 Shoppers are Happy with Homeopathic Products…

 Unlike for conventional OTCs that are mostly purchased as necessary, 91% of core homeopathic consumers stocked the products in their household which means manufacturers have an opportunity to increase purchases with coupons (according to 85%) and price sales (according to 77%).